For the past 10 years, I was a strong proponent of dollar cost averaging. But our bull market will come to an end in this 4th turning.

 - People will feel less rich

 The 3rd order effects:

 - Household spending and stock market investment decreases

 - The government will raise taxes on the “haves” to re-distribute to the “have-nots”.

 The 4th order effects:

-- Global equities will be down 20-40% from the maxima
+- Real estate and equities will be down 20-40% from the maxima

 - Since only half the gain is taxed, and you can pay yourself tax-free dividends out of your Capital Dividend Account, capital gains are the most tax-efficient corporate passive investment.
 Even pre-crash there are distressed properties.
 In this example put down $100k on a $500k purchase price to avoid CMHC.
 Put another $125k of labor and materials if you can sell it for $750K, thereby double your $125k investment.
 If your transaction does not add value to a distressed property, then ensuring your income is twice your mortgage payment will hedge against any drops in value.